-CCCOC is located just north of the Loop (Chicago’s downtown and business district), and sits between the historically Gold Coast area to the east and a mixed-income region to the west.
-There are currently three satellite offices: Grace Lutheran Church in River Forest, IL, a western suburb; Fellowship Missionary Baptist Church on the south side of Chicago; and First Evangelical Free Church on the north side of the city.
+CCCOC is located just north of the Loop (Chicago’s downtown and business district), and sits between the historically Gold Coast area to the east and a lower to middle-class SES region to the west.
+There are currently two satellite offices: Grace Lutheran Church in River Forest, IL, a western suburb, and First Evangelical Free Church on the north side of the city.
 All offices are accessible by public transportation and major highways.

 CCCOC provides comprehensive mental health services that include individual, couples, and family counseling; psycho-education groups and seminars; and psychological assessment services for populations of all ages administered by doctoral level clinicians.
 To fulfill our social justice tenant of making mental health services accessible to all populations and communities, our Client Access Program (CAP), ensures that cost does not prohibit potential clients from obtaining and maintaining quality psychological services.

 A truly distinctive aspect of CCCOC’s mental health services is its commitment of going into the community to deliver services.
 This commitment has led to partnerships among various school and afterschool programs.
-We deliver Social and Emotional Learning, as well as address executive functioning concerns with students of those programs.
-CCCOC currently works in over 27 neighborhoods throughout Chicago, including some of the most under-resourced neighborhoods in the city.
 CCCOC also leads professional development workshops and workshops addressing parenting education in a variety of settings, including schools, churches, and other community-focused organizations.
 CCCOC actively works to develop partnerships with a broad array of organizations in surrounding neighborhoods to make quality mental health services accessible and to enhance the quality of services available utilizing creative, relevant, and culturally sensitive strategies.
 CCCOC seeks to enhance accessibility of services in offering appointments on weekdays from early morning to late evening in addition to daytime appointments on Saturdays.

 An internship at CCCOC is rigorous and fast-paced, requiring the ability to work independently, problem solve, and maintain excellence in service provision.
 CCCOC interns are treated like team members and while expectations are high, students are fully supported by our clinical and administrative staff.
 CCCOC is committed to developing the whole therapist, and to making a significant investment in interns through direct supervision, engaging didactic experiences, and professional development opportunities.
 The internship requires schedules with evening and weekend hours and a vehicle to enable transportation to partner locations in the community.

 Interns who are completing their primary rotation at CCCOC will carry an outpatient caseload of 15-20 hours of direct client contact. in addition, they will complete 3-4 full psychological batteries.
-Interns who are completing their secondary rotation at CCCOC will have exposure to our community based work as well as exposure to the administrative aspects of running a practice and program evaluation, and carry a small caseload of direct client contact.
-Hours will typically start below this level of contact and build throughout the course of the first few months of the rotation.
 Interns will have the opportunity to work with children, adolescents and adults in individual, couple and family modalities.
 Psychological testing and report writing opportunities are also offered.
 Interns will also gain experience in trauma informed care, integration of faith and psychology and treating sexual compulsion.
 Interns should expect to complete a minimum of 4 full psychological batteries during this primary rotation and may also participate in leading groups.
-Interns will also have opportunities to work in school and after-school settings with high risk students providing group and individual therapy with the goal of enhancing academic success.
+Interns will also have opportunities to work in school and after-school settings with high-risk students providing group and individual therapy with the goal of enhancing academic success.
 Interns will be required to have completed basic levels of training with Trauma Focused Cognitive Behavior Therapy (TF-CBT).
 Caseloads will consist of a combination of services offered in community settings and more traditional psychotherapy experience in our central location.
 Interns carrying a therapy caseload in the office may be scheduled to work on Saturdays.

 In addition to direct client work, interns will write psycho-educational articles for CCCOC’s newsletter and blog, and are encouraged to submit work to conferences or related publications.
 There will also be research opportunities including participation in data collection, analysis of clinical outcomes, preparation of proposals and participation in presentations.
-For interns involved in both primary and secondary rotations, opportunities to work with the administrative team on client intake, program development, marketing, and grant writing are also available.
+Opportunities to work with the administrative team on client intake, program development, marketing, and grant writing are also available.